 Clinical examination should look for gait abnormalities, increased lumbar lordosis, and any asymmetry in the hips or lower extremity.
 It is not uncommon to have reduced flexibility in the hamstrings or quadriceps.

 Clarkes sign – positive in PFPS.
 Patient supine, knee extended.
 Grab the superior pole to the patella with a thumb and index finger and have the patient activate the quadriceps while you inhibit the patellar movement.
 This causes grinding of the articular surface between the patella and femur.
 Pain is indicative of PFPS.

 Investigations are not routinely required.
 However, knee radiographs may assist in ruling out other conditions such as osteochondritis dissecans of the knee/patella and stress fractures of the patella.
 Radiographic imaging in PFPS is not diagnostic.
 It is necessary to combine any findings with your clinical examination.

 Management of this is conservative as it is a self-resolving condition.
-It typically resolves over weeks to months but has been known to take up to two years for complete resolution of symptoms.
-Management involves reduction in activity (complete cessation usually not required), ice, rest, anti-inflammatory for pain control (short term use), avoidance of aggravating exercises (e.g. squatting) and some find relief with taping/knee-braces.
+It typically resolves over weeks to months but has been known to take up to two years for the resolution of symptoms.
+Management involves reducing activity (complete cessation usually not required), ice, rest, anti-inflammatory for pain control (short-term use), avoidance of aggravating exercises (e.g. squatting), and some find relief with taping/knee-braces.
 Exercises that strengthen and increase flexibility of the quadriceps, hamstrings, soleus and gastrocnemius muscles are also recommended.

 - Ask the patient to tighten knee and palpate the quadriceps tendon at superior pole (tenderness indicates possible tendonitis), straight leg raise (assessing quadriceps strength and integrity).